mnabe/eval/README.md

 # eval
 Simple tool for chess players to keep track of chess games and analysis.
-Expected release is ultimo 2021.
+Expected release is ultimo 2021, where the website/application will go live.
+The link will be provided in this README.

-## About
+## Background/about
 For ambitious chess players, careful analysis of played games (especially defeats/draws) is an important tool in learning from past mistakes.
 This application is intended to serve as a platform for players to store and keep track of played games and analysis, which can serve as focal points for future improvement efforts.

 ## Screenshot of eval in use